ParallelSSH/parallel-ssh/README.rst

 In general, long lived commands with little or no output *gathering* will scale better.
 Pool sizes in the multiple thousands have been used successfully with little CPU overhead in the single process running them in these use cases.

 Conversely, many short lived commands with output gathering will not scale as well.
-In this use case, smaller pool sizes in the hundreds are likely to perform better with regards to CPU overhead in the (g)event loop.
-Multiple processes, each with its own event loop, may be used to scale this use case further as CPU overhead allows.
+In this use case, smaller pool sizes in the hundreds are likely to perform better with regards to CPU overhead in the event loop.
+Multiple python processes, each with its own event loop, may be used to scale this use case further as CPU overhead allows.

 Gathering is highlighted here as output generation does not affect scaling.
 Only when output is gathered either over multiple still running commands, or while more commands are being triggered, is overhead increased.

 Technical Details
 ******************

-To understand why this is, consider that in co-operative multi tasking, which is being used in this project via the ``gevent`` module, a co-routine (greenlet) needs to ``yield`` the event loop to allow others to execute - *co-operation*.
+To understand why this is, consider that in co-operative multi tasking, which is being used in this project via the ``gevent`` library, a co-routine (greenlet) needs to ``yield`` the event loop to allow others to execute - *co-operation*.
 When one co-routine is constantly grabbing the event loop in order to gather output, or when co-routines are constantly trying to start new short-lived commands, it causes overhead with other co-routines that also want to use the event loop.

 This manifests itself as increased CPU usage in the process running the event loop and reduced performance with regards to scaling improvements from increasing pool size.